 An allegation of professional negligence could be disastrous for an executive coach.
 Make sure that your small executive coaching business is covered with business insurance tailored for your unique risks.

-These policies provide coverage for the most common executive coaching risks.
+These policies cover the most common risks of executive coaching.

 This policy is also called errors and omissions insurance (E&O).
 It helps cover legal expenses if an executive coach is sued for a missed appointment or unsatisfactory work.

 As an executive coach, you’re in the business of helping companies get to the next level.
 If your advice is faulty, however, your client might sue in order to recoup losses.
 Fortunately, executive coaching insurance can help your small business survive lawsuits, client injuries, and more.